 Rough play with dad has been linked to many social and emotional benefits for both boys and girls.
 Founder of The National Institute for Play, Dr. Stuart Brown, says that the “lack of experience with [roughhousing] hampers the normal give-and-take necessary for social mastery and has been linked with poor control of violent impulses later in life.
 When kids roughhouse they learn to tell the difference between play and actual aggression.”

 How to Allow Roughhousing While Keeping Your Kids Safe

 Here’s how to keep your rough-and-tumble kids safe and respectful (without you feeling like a full-time referee).

-Keep it fun – Horseplay should always be good-natured.
+Horseplay should always be good-natured.
 Make sure your child knows that when one participant stops enjoying it, it’s time to stop.
+Teach them what nonverbal or social cues are.
 Always feel free to check in with each child involved and make sure they’re still cool with it.

 “Remember: no horseplay around the fireplace.”

 “Can you see that your friend isn’t laughing anymore?
 Let’s take a break and make sure everyone feels safe.”